 While our town is small (we have about 350 residents), it offers plenty of places to grab a bite to eat.
-For breakfast, pop into Mel's Diner or grab a freshly made maple bar from Allen's Manix Store.
-For a mid-day meal or dinner, try Mel's Diner, the Buckhorn Bar, the Western Bar, Lazy B or Sun Canyon Lodge (a 30-minute drive up the canyon).
+For breakfast, grab a freshly made maple bar from Allen's Manix Store.
+For a mid-day meal or dinner, try the Buckhorn Bar, the Western Bar, Lazy B, Wagon's West or Sun Canyon Lodge (a 30-minute drive up the canyon).
 All of our bars are kid-friendly (we promise - it's just what we do here) and each serve up their own tasty menus, including burgers, steaks, chicken, salad, pizza and sandwiches.

 6. Spend the Night

 Make an overnight or weekend of your visit to Augusta by booking an overnight stay.
 Located right next door to us is the Bunkhouse Inn.
 Built in 1912, it has nine bedrooms and three shared bathrooms and is one of the cutest places around.
 Also located just up the road: Wagon's West Motel & RV Park.

 If you need more suggestions for things to do in and around Augusta, stop into Latigo & Lace (122 Main Street) or follow us on Facebook.
 Until next time, we hope to see you soon.